“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

 16 And of His fullness we have all received, and grace for grace.

-It is absolutely impossible for anyone to bear Christ-like fruit without abiding in Christ, receiving, drawing and appropriating grace upon grace from Christ.
+No one can bear Christ-like fruit without abiding in Christ, receiving, drawing, and appropriating grace upon grace from Christ.

 1 “I am the true vine, and My Father is the vinedresser.